-North Brewing Co. has become one of the city’s best kept secrets.
+North Brewing Co. is one of the city’s best-kept secrets.
 It’s a brewery tap that’s only open on Fridays and Saturdays, but if you like your beer, you can drink it mere metres from where it’s made.
-Even better, you’ll get a chance to try short run beers from their pilot kit, which is a double whammy of cool, because you can have something you’ve never had before, and it might just turn out to be the next big hit.
+Even better, you’ll get a chance to try short-run beers from their pilot kit, which is a double whammy of cool, because you can have something you’ve never had before, and it might just turn out to be the next big hit.
 Finally, they have games for you to play, a weekly street food feast and let you order in a takeaway if you get peckish.

 North Brewing Co.
 Unit 6, Taverners Walk Industrial Estate, Sheepscar Grove, Leeds, West Yorkshire, LS7 1AH.

 Leeds Postal Service

 It’s very easy to miss Leeds Postal Service – it’s barely a doorway, but once you find it, you’re in for a treat.
 They’ve got over 40 different bottles and cans from breweries like Ilkley, Northern Monk and Magic Rock in their fridges.
 Fancy something different?
 They’re famous for their boilermakers and bourbons.
 Oh, and it’s not just a bar – at the front of the venue, there’s a shop where you can pick up your favourites to take home.

 Leeds Postal Service, West Point, Wellington Street, Leeds, West Yorkshire, LS1 4JY.Cover image credit: © Copyright Leeds-List 2019 by Corvin Pamp